nadavmatalon/student-directory/README.md

 ##Notes

-The original script (directoty.rb) was re-written from scratch and re-named "directory_2.rb".
+The original script (directory.rb) was re-written from scratch and re-named "directory_2.rb".

 This was done to improve the structure of the code by making it more object-oriented (in contrast with the relatively linear structure of the original).